hoangduytran/blender-manual/manual/editors/timeline.rst

    With a keying set selected, when you insert a keyframe, Blender will add keyframes for the properties in the active *Keying Set*.
    There are some built-in keying sets, *LocRotScale*, and also custom keying sets.
-   Custom keying sets can be defined in the panels :menuselection:`Properties --> Scene --> Keying Sets + Active Keying Set`.
+   Custom keying sets can be created in the :ref:`Keying Set <bpy.types.KeyingSets>` panel.

    Insert Keyframes (plus icon)
       Insert keyframes on the current frame for the properties in the active *Keying Set*.